jaywcjlove/mousio-hint/README.md

 ![Mousio Hint](./assets/mousio-hint2.gif)

-Mousio Hint is an auxiliary enhancement tool that works in conjunction with the main [Mousio](https://apps.apple.com/app/Mousio/6746747327) app.
-Its purpose is to **significantly boost your system operating efficiency through keyboard control**.
+**Mousio Hint** displays **keyboard shortcut hints** next to interface elements on your screen.
+With these hints, you can quickly move the mouse pointer to target locations using only your keyboard—no manual mouse movement required.

-Mousio Hint's core function is to generate **keyboard shortcut hints** next to on-screen UI elements.
-These hints allow you to quickly move your mouse pointer to the target location using only your keyboard, completely eliminating the need for manual mouse operation.
+It works as a companion enhancement to [Mousio](https://apps.apple.com/app/Mousio/6746747327), designed to **significantly boost your system navigation efficiency through keyboard control**.

 The main [Mousio](https://apps.apple.com/app/Mousio/6746747327) app supports running in sandbox mode.
 However, Mousio Hint **cannot function properly in a sandboxed environment** because it requires access to and location of UI elements.
 Please note that Mousio Hint is essentially an auxiliary positioning tool that links with Mousio through its settings.